Harmindersingh05/beautiful-jekyll/_posts/2017-05-29-decorator-design-pattern.md

 layout: post
 published: true
 title: Decorator Design Pattern
+subtitle: >-
+  The decorator design pattern is one of the structural pattern originally introduced in the Gang of Four design patterns book.Let’s go over this pattern with some code examples.
+For demonstration, consider the following product repository interface and concrete implementation.
 ---

 The decorator design pattern is one of the structural pattern originally introduced in the Gang of Four design patterns book.